 Candidates may appeal to review their assessment results by submitting the Assessment and Examination Appeal Form to any of our customer service counters within seven (7) working days from and including the day of release of assessments results.

 Candidates may only appeal for the failed examination paper.

 An administrative fee (non-refundable) of $53.50 (incl.
 GST) per paper per transaction will be imposed.

 Candidates will not be shown their answer scripts.
-They will be informed in writing of the outcome of the appeal within fourteen (14) working days from the date of submission of Appeal.
+The appeal outcome will be sent via email, within fourteen (14) working days after the submission closing date.